optimsoc/optimsoc/src/backend_uart/doc/overview.md

 @ingroup backend

-The UART backends (internal name: `uart`) connects to the target via a UART device.
+The UART backends (internal name: `uart`) connects to the target via a UART (aka RS-232 or "serial") device.
 Such UART devices are usually integrated on a board or are otherwise are available as USB adapters.

-Nevertheless, only those UART devices that have hardware flow control (`CTS` and `RTS` signal) are supported.
-All standard baud rates of up to 4M are supported as long the clock frequency is sufficiently larger than the baud rate.
+GLIP uses a very efficient coding to achieve near-maximum bandwidth.
+Still, UART is a rather slow protocol, which is often limited by the cabelling and the intermediate adapter (such as USB to UART chips) to not more than a couple MBaud.

 Supported Features
 ==================